Frs2304/DailyJokes/README.md

-# DailyJokes - Chrome Extension
+# Daily Jokes: A Fun Chrome Extension for Daily Humor

 DailyJokes-Chrome-Extension is a fun and lighthearted browser extension for Google Chrome that displays a new joke every day.
 If you're looking for a quick laugh or a bit of daily humor to brighten your day, this extension is the perfect solution.